National Tailgating Day

 Have a Happy National Tailgating Day!

-Origin of National Tailgating Day:
+History and Origin of National Tailgating Day:

 National Tailgating Day evolved from college football games, which are traditionally held on Saturdays.
 Hence, we celebrate this day on an early September Saturday, when it is perfect football weather.